hojjat69/producthunt/README.md

 # producthunt
 The purpose of this website is the product hunting.
-Each user after signup and login can upload his/her project and vote for favorite project of others.
+Each user can upload his/her project after signup and login,then s/he may vote for favorite project of others.
 The back-end of the websites is composed of two applications: 1. accounts application that handles user object with functionalities of signup, signin, signout.
-2. product application that handles the uploading, voting and presentation of each project.
-The two objects (user and product) are communicating each other during voting and uploading as an authentication requirement as well as identifying voter.
+2. product application that handles product object with functionalities of the uploading, voting and presentation of each project.
+The two objects (user and product) are communicating with each other during voting and uploading as an authentifier and identifier.